arvisre/lfs200-study/ch06-user-and-system-administration-commands/003_networkadmin-commands.md

 # Network Administrator Commands </br>
 This chapter gives an introduction to the commands:- **dig, ip, netstat, ping, traceroute**. </br>
-Working in IT Support for Microsoft Systems, I have used the ping, traceroute, and nslookup commands for troubleshooting network related problems.
+Working in IT Support for Microsoft Systems, I have used the ipconfig, ping, traceroute, and nslookup commands for troubleshooting network related problems.

 ## ip command / utility </br>
 The command **ip** consists of **objects** and these **objects** have **commands** to carry out specific tasks. </br>